Reasons for Jawbone Loss and Deterioration

-Some dentures have anchors which support them and help adequately stimulate the jawbone, therefore helping preserve it.
+Some dentures have anchors which support them and help adequately stimulate the jawbone, therefore helping preserve it, see, All-on-Four.

 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

 By completing a bone graft procedure, Dr. Noraian can restore bone function and growth, thereby halting the effects of poor denture care.